Hip Dysplasia in Dogs: What Should Every Owner Know?

 That said, small dogs aren't immune - Pugs and French Bulldogs, for example, are increasingly being diagnosed.

+Even if your dog is prone to hip dysplasia, regular gentle exercise is important.
 Keeping muscles strong helps support the joints and can reduce discomfort.
 Short, controlled walks are often better than long runs – but your vet can advise what's right for your individual dog.

 Is it bad to walk a dog with hip dysplasia?

-Not at all - but it’s about balance.
+You can walk a dog with hip dysplasia, but it’s about balance.
 Regular gentle exercise is important to keep muscles strong and joints mobile.
 Short, frequent walks on soft surfaces are usually better than long, strenuous ones.

 Avoid: